Battle of Bergen (1799): Battle plan and terrain

 The British and Russian commanders noticed that the Republicans had left their right uncovered, and a very strong position unoccupied.
 This would have been difficult to correct if the attack on that flank had been vigorously carried out.
 They had also left Amsterdam undefended on the only side by which it was accessible.

-The plan of operations was as follows: The left column was to turn the enemy's right, on the Zuiderzee; the right was to drive the enemy from the heights of Camperduin, and to seize Bergen; the right-centre had to force the position at Warmenhuizen and Schoorldam, and to cooperate with the right column; while the left-centre had to obtain possession of Oudkarspel, on the main road leading to Alkmaar.
+The plan of operations was as follows: The left column was to turn the opponent's right, on the Zuiderzee; the right was to drive the opponent from the heights of Camperduin, and to seize Bergen; the right-centre had to force the position at Warmenhuizen and Schoorldam, and to cooperate with the right column; while the left-centre had to obtain possession of Oudkarspel, on the main road leading to Alkmaar.

-The enemy's left was advantageously posted on the high sand hills which extend from the sea, in front of Petten, to the town of Bergen.
+The opponent's left was advantageously posted on the high sand hills which extend from the sea, in front of Petten, to the town of Bergen.
 The ground over which the centre columns had to move was intersected every three or four hundred yards by broad, deep, wet ditches and canals.
 The bridges across the few roads leading to the points of attack were destroyed, and obstacles had been carefully arranged.